moby/moby/docs/README.md

 ## Working using GitHub's file editor

-Alternatively, for small changes and typos you might want to use GitHub's built in file editor.
+Alternatively, for small changes and typos you might want to use GitHub's built- in file editor.
 It allows you to preview your changes right on-line (though there can be some differences between GitHub Markdown and [MkDocs Markdown](http://www.mkdocs.org/user-guide/writing-your-docs/)).
 Just be